-Like the traditional Iñupiat hunter, LDRM is creating opportunity for the NANA Region to provide for the people - the NANA shareholders.
-Informed by 10,000 years of innovation and trade, the modern NANA hunter makes solid business decisions for the people, investing to create a stable economic future for the next generation
+Like the traditional Iñupiat hunter, the LDRM portfolio of companies is creating opportunity for the NANA region to provide for the people - the NANA shareholders.
+Informed by 10,000 years of innovation and trade, the modern NANA hunter makes solid business decisions for the people, investing to create a stable economic future for the next generation.

-The Company expects that a high level of ethical standards and personal integrity will be reflected in all of its business dealings.
-Similarly, the Company expects its company personnel to exercise good judgment and maintain high ethical standards in activities which affect the Company.
+The company expects that a high level of ethical standards and personal integrity will be reflected in all of its business dealings.
+Similarly, the company expects its personnel to exercise good judgment and maintain high ethical standards in activities which affect the company.